mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/install.md

 <sup>3</sup> The original GUIv2 will displayed without modifications to ensure functionality.

 <sup>4</sup> It could be that some buttons do not work due to Venus OS backend changes.

+<sup>5</sup> New driver features work in the background, but they may not be shown in the GUI.

 To see other driver version compatibility, select a driver version in the navigation menu.